titovanton/flexible-stars/README.md

 # Flexible stars
 jQuery plugin makes easy to install 5 stars rate widget to your web page with custom CSS styles.
-All settings gets from HTML `data-` attributes, or you can init plugin as usiall, by pass init
+All settings gets from HTML `data-` attributes, or you can init plugin as usual, by pass init
 object: `$('.myStars').flexibleStars(init)`.
 Also, all `div.flexible-stars` becomes 5 flexibleStars automaticly.

 [Live example @ www.titovanton.com](http://www.titovanton.com/flexible-stars/example)